If you look for accountability and performance tracking tools as a real estate professional, sooner or later, you will come across Sisu Real Estate.

 Sisu Real Estate Pros and Cons

-Overall, I found more pros than cons for Sisu Real Estate, and the cons were rather minor issues or potential improvements.
+Overall, I found more pros than cons for Sisu Real Estate; the cons were minor issues or potential improvements.

-- Great performance tracking software, where you can note that it was created by real estate professionals for real estate professionals
+- Great performance tracking software, where you can note that real estate professionals created it for real estate professionals

-- Ideal for real estate teams and brokerages to increase the overall performance with low overhead.
+- Ideal for real estate teams and brokerages to increase overall performance with low overhead.

 - The software is designed in a way that focuses on the realtor when it comes to real estate transactions.